abhinavsinha1991/Rekognition/README.md

 - SpeechController.java

-  Handles request for converting text to audio stream for audio confirmation of a match found.
+  Handles request for converting matched person's name to audio stream for audio confirmation.

 ## Components

 - Module.java:

-  Shows how to use Guice to bind all the components needed by your application.
+  Uses Guice to bind all the components needed by your application.